HansWessels/gup/README.md

 GUP is GPLv2.

-The depacker cores are MIT, so you can always use the packed data in *any* setting: both Open Source :yay: and Commercial environments.
+The depacker cores are MIT, so you can always use the packed data in *any* setting: both Open Source 🥳 and Commercial environments.

 ### Rationale on License Intent & Commercial Usage